milvus-io/milvus/docs/design_docs/milvus_proto.md

 ```

 ## ShowPartitions
-Get all partitions name in db, or get in-memory state for each partition.
+Get all partitions' names in db, or get in-memory state for each partition.
 ```
 rpc ShowPartitions(ShowPartitionsRequest) returns (ShowPartitionsResponse) {}
 ```